styxtheta/scraperism/README.md

 # Scraperism
-Code snippet which scrapes for words ending with "-ism" and stores it in a text file using Beautiful Soup library.
+A simple script which scrapes for words ending with "-ism" and stores it in a text file.

 While running it locally, make sure to install the following packages: